 How to access the opportunity?
 Consider a mid-cap ETF

 Given some of the challenges with active mid-cap funds, investors may do well to consider their options among mid-cap ETFs.

-First, the benchmark-relative performance challenges faced by active managers are not as severe for certain types of ETFs, particularly smart beta ETFs.
-Where market-cap-weighted ETFs will always at least modestly underperform the indexes they track because of fees, smart beta ETFs, which are freqeuntly designed to emphasize factors associated with positive long-term returns, can offer investors low tracking error and the potential for modest outperformance relative to their benchmarks.
-As John Hancock Investment Management has shown in a recent study, smart beta may provide a more risk-controlled method of seeking outperformance in categories where actively managed funds are particularly challenged, such as mid-cap core.
+First, the benchmark-relative performance challenges faced by active managers aren't as severe for certain types of ETFs, particularly smart beta ETFs.
+Where market-cap-weighted ETFs will always at least modestly underperform the indexes they track because of fees, smart beta ETFs, which are frequently designed to emphasize factors associated with positive long-term returns, can offer investors low tracking error and the potential for modest outperformance relative to their benchmarks.
+As John Hancock Investment Management has shown in a recent study, smart beta may provide a more risk-controlled method of seeking outperformance in categories in which actively managed funds are particularly challenged, such as mid-cap core.

 Second, ETFs can be more tax efficient than most actively managed mutual funds, given their ability to reduce taxable events.
 In particular, ETFs benefit from something called in-kind redemptions.
 In other words, brokers can create or redeem shares in kind, meaning they can exchange ETF shares for a basket of securities rather than cash.
 Where a mutual fund may have to sell equity positions to raise cash to meet redemptions, an ETF can avoid selling securities and so can steer clear of making capital gains distributions.

 Third, ETFs can offer a substantial cost savings relative to mid-cap mutual funds.
 While costs vary, with market-cap-weighted ETFs offering the lowest-cost options and smart beta mid-cap ETFs offering moderately more expensive options, the discount relative to active funds can run anywhere from 50% to 90%.